Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension reduction with the squared Hellinger distance

-As the Poincaré inequality provides gradient-based bounds on variances, it is natural choice to employ it in this context to control the squared Hellinger distance (just as the logarithmic Sobolev inequality naturally relates to the KL divergence).
-The Poincaré inequality, however, similarly exhibits a ``dimension-free'' property as the LSI, see e.g. \cite[\S3]{Chafai_2004}, and thus one may wonder whether dimensional refinements can be leveraged to obtain improved majorizations.
+As the Poincaré inequality provides gradient-based bounds on variances, it is natural to employ it in this context to control the squared Hellinger distance (just as the logarithmic Sobolev inequality naturally relates to the KL divergence).
+The Poincaré inequality, however, exhibits a ``dimension-free'' property similar to the LSI~\cite[\S3]{Chafai_2004}, and thus one may wonder whether dimensional refinements can be leveraged to obtain improved majorizations.
 In this section, we discuss such refinements to the Poincar\'e inequality for the purpose of dimension reduction in the squared Hellinger distance.
 Our presentation largely mirrors Section~\ref{sec:KL}.